wlchungad/CVEseeker/README.md

   <li>do not want to tackle the hassle of installation, configuration, etc...</li>
   <li>cannot install python and modules due to security</li>
 </ul>
 <p>Please go to the <a href="https://github.com/wlchungad/CVEseeker/tree/APP-development">APP</a> version.
-The source code are, will be, and should be the same.</p>
+The source code are, will be, and should be the same.<br>Please note that the update time of APP branch might be delayed. </p>